ergest/sql_patterns/Book/chap5.md

 12/05/2021 |
 ```

-Obviously we can't force the same formatting for all the dates here so we'll have to split this up and apply the pattern separately using the `CASE` statement:
+Obviously we can't force the same formatting for all the dates here so we'll have to split it up using the `CASE` statement like this:
 ```sql
 --listing 5.8
 WITH dates AS (